 The Audit Committee is comprised of Messrs.
 Churchill, Hinckley, Neff and Zug all of whom meet the independence and experience requirements set forth in the Nasdaq and SEC rules.
 The board of directors has determined that three of our four Audit Committee members, Messrs.
 Hinckley, Neff and Zug, qualify as audit committee financial experts, as defined by the SEC.
-The Audit Committee: (1) recommends to the board of directors the annual appointment of our independent registered public accounting firm, (2) discusses and reviews in advance the scope and the fees of the annual audit, (3) reviews the results of the audit with the independent registered public accounting firm and discusses the foregoing with the company's management, (4) reviews and approves non-audit services of the independent registered public accounting firm, (5) reviews the company's accounting policies and financial statements, (6) reviews the activities, organizational structure and qualifications of the company's internal audit function, (7) reviews management's procedures and policies relating to the adequacy of our internal accounting controls and compliance with applicable laws relating to accounting practices and (8) reviews and discusses with our independent registered public accounting firm their independence.
+The Audit Committee: (1) recommends to the board of directors the annual appointment of our independent registered public accounting firm, (2) discusses and reviews in advance the scope and the fees of the annual audit, (3) reviews the results of the audit with the independent registered public accounting firm and discusses the foregoing with the company's management, (4) reviews and approves non-audit services of the independent registered public accounting firm, (5) reviews the company's accounting policies and financial statements, (6) reviews the activities, organizational structure and qualifications of the company's internal audit function, (7) reviews management's procedures and policies relating to the adequacy of our internal accounting firm their independence.
 The Audit Committee met nine times apart from regular meetings with the entire board.
-In connection with the execution of the responsibilities of the Audit Committee, including the review of the company's quarterly earnings prior to the public release of the information, the Audit Committee members communicated throughout 2004 with the company's management and independent registered public accounting firm.
+In connection with the execution of the responsibilities of the Audit Committee, including the review of the company's management and independent registered public accounting firm their independence.
+The Audit Committee met nine times apart from regular meetings with the entire board.
+In connection with the execution of the responsibilities of the Audit Committee, including the review of the company's management and independent registered public accounting firm their independence.
+The Audit Committee met nine times apart from regular meetings with the entire board.
+In connection with the execution of the responsibilities of the Audit Committee, including the review of the company's management and independent registered public accounting firm.